ni-kismet/engineering-flot/API.md

 If needed, you can disable highlighting and control it yourself with the highlight/unhighlight plot methods described elsewhere.

+In case hoverable is set to true, plothovercleanup event will be triggered on or pinc interaction or if setData() function is called.

 You can use "plotclick" and "plothover" events like this:

 ```js